Michigan GOP says headquarters vandalized with 'radical anti-police statements'

 'We will not be intimidated,' the party said

-The Michigan Republican Party says its headquarters in Lansing was vandalized over the Labor Day weekend “with radical anti-police statements,” and it shared photos of anti-police graffiti on the building.
+The Michigan Republican Party says its headquarters in Lansing was vandalized over the Labor Day weekend “with radical anti-police statements,” and it shared photos of graffiti on the building.

 “Sunday night our building was vandalized with radical anti-police statements,” the party tweeted Monday.
 “We will not be intimidated, and we will continue to work hard to ensure President @realDonaldTrump is re-elected!”